 Who hasn't heard of peppermint?
-I think of peppermint ice cream, peppermint bark at Christmas time and peppermint toothpaste.
+I think of peppermint ice cream, peppermint bark at Christmas time, and peppermint toothpaste.

-Appearance wise, peppermint has fuzzy leaves with jaggedly toothed edges.
+Appearance-wise, peppermint has fuzzy leaves with jaggedly toothed edges.
 If you crush a leaf in your hand, it's going to have a strong minty aroma.

 These properties also belong to spearmint.
 Looking at peppermint and spearmint with your eyes and smelling them with your nose is not going to reveal which is which.

 The best way to distinguish one from the other is to taste them both.
 Peppermint contains 40% menthol while spearmint contains less than 1% menthol.
-This means peppermint is going to have a more intense “minty” flavor that spearmint.
+This means peppermint is going to have a more intense “minty” flavor than spearmint.

 Cooking with Peppermint or Spearmint

 If you are looking for a really intense minty flavor in a dish, peppermint is the way to go.
 If you are looking for a milder minty flavor that won't overwhelm your dish, spearmint is the better choice.